 "Fifty or sixty years ago, Trace probably wouldn't have lived to see his 30th birthday, and he would have had a difficult life," said E.C.
 "He had everything against him, but with the medical expertise we now have available, Trace will be able to live a full, normal life."

-Trace is now a happy, active one-year-old who loves playing outside and is preparing to become a big brother in September.
+Trace is now a happy, active one-year-old who loves playing outside and is preparing to become a big brother.

 "We didn't know anyone who had been through something like this before, but the team at Children's Hospital of Richmond at VCU knew exactly what to do," said EC.
 "We were amazed by our doctors.
 They saved our son's life and we will forever be grateful."